Martinsos/edlib/README.md

 Feel free to send pull requests and raise issues.

 When developing, you may want to use `-D CMAKE_BUILD_TYPE=Debug` flag when calling `cmake` in order to get debugging flags passed to compiler.
 This should also happen if you just run `cmake ..` with no flags, but I think I have noticed it does not always works as expected (probably has something to do with cmake cache).
 To check which flags is compiler using, run `make` with `VERBOSE=1`: `make VERBOSE=1`.

+---

+### Acknowledgements

+Mile Šikić (@msikic) - Mentoring and guidance through whole project.

+Ivan Sović (@isovic) - Help with testing and prioritizing features, valuable comments on the manuscript.